Illyriat/Planet_Educational_App/README.md

 The finsihed product should be easy to navigate with clear call to actions and sign post for how to use the application effectively.
 Each button should give the user lear visual clues of what each section of the application does with clear sigt navigation at the top to allow the user to effectively navigate through each section of content.

 <img src="https://github.com/Illyriat/Planet_Educational_App/blob/main/Planets_screenshots.jpg">

+One of the main requiremnts for this project is that we wanted the layout to be responsnsive across a wide range of devices and viewports.
+We implemented CSS flexbox and Media Queries to allow the design to adapt and change dimensions when the user scale device dimensions.